Expense guidelines for TGS funded expenses:

 - TGS only reimburses for non-compensation expenses (no salary, add pay, special pay, etc.), except for awards specifically for graduate student funding (years 1-5 only).

-- Do not use for campus stockrooms or other purchases where the charges are put directly to the chartstring unless the expense is clearly identified in NUFinancials with the awardee name and award type.
-We’re unable to track and identify expenses otherwise.
+- Do not use for campus stockrooms or other purchases where the charges are put directly to the chartstring unless the expense is clearly identified in NUFinancials or processed through NUcore with the awardee name and award type.
+We are unable to track and identify expenses otherwise.

 - Computers purchased on TGS funds are the property of TGS/Northwestern, and may need to be returned to TGS when the student/employee leaves the University.